SandeepSangu/learning-journey/CICD/Understanding CI-CD.md

 I hope these analogies have helped you understand the basics of `CI/CD`.
 My goal is to make complex concepts simple and easy to grasp. 😊

 Thanks for reading!
-If you found this post helpful, please share it with your network.
+If you found this helpful, please share it with your network.
 Happy learning! 👨‍💻👩‍💻

 Now that we've explored the world of `CI/CD` through analogies, you should have a solid grasp of what these concepts entail.
 In the next post, let's dive into the actual definitions, `benefits`, and `best practices` of CI/CD.
 I'll also introduce some popular CI/CD tools.
 Stay tuned! 📘🔧✨